 Budir Beach (West Iceland)

-The location is the peninsula Snæfellsnes, the name is Budir Beach.
-To to the beach, drive to Snaefellsnes peninsula and then go along the south coast of the peninsula to Búðir to be surprised by one of the very rare light colored beaches in Iceland, strongly contrasted by black basalt lava.
+Budir Beach is located on the scenic peninsula Snæfellsnes.
+To get to the beach, drive to Snaefellsnes peninsula and then go along the south coast of the peninsula to Búðir to be surprised by one of the very rare light-colored beaches in Iceland, strongly contrasted by black basalt lava.